 CPAP would be subsequently covered for those diagnosed with OSA who benefit from CPAP during the 12-week trial.

-In March 2017 in the wake of recent technological advances, the AASM’s revised guidelines and accepted home sleep tests (HST) which measure peripheral arterial tonometry (PAT) as well as oximetry and actigraphy as “technically adequate” for the diagnosis of Obstructive Sleep Apnea in patients.
-Currently WatchPat is the leading sleep apnea diagnosis device in market place that uses this unique PAT technology.
+In March 2017 in the wake of recent technological advances, the AASM revised guidelines and accepted home sleep tests (HST) which measure peripheral arterial tonometry (PAT) as well as oximetry and actigraphy as “technically adequate” for the diagnosis of Obstructive Sleep Apnea in patients.
+Currently, WatchPat is the leading sleep apnea diagnosis device in a market place that uses this unique PAT technology.

 Advantages of taking sleep tests at home

 Besides overcoming the drawbacks of PSG, home sleep apnea tests have the following advantages: